 1. No-Spill Mug

 We’ve all been there – you’ve just settled down with a nice mug of tea or coffee, only to knock it over before you’ve even had a sip!
 As we get older, our hand-eye coordination often deteriorates, making spills and splashes more likely.
 That’s what makes a no-spill mug such a practical gift for older people.
-There are plenty of different anti-spill mugs available at a range of prices points.
+There are plenty of different anti-spill mugs available at a range of price points.
 Most of them work via a suction mechanism on the bottom.
 This prevents the mug from tipping over when anything knocks into it; the suction will only release when the mug is lifted straight up.
 Choose from standard ceramic mugs for household use or insulated travel mugs for enjoying a beverage on the go.